hshirinabadi/StockDashboard/README.md

 ### UI Implementation

 - Fully programmatic UI (no storyboards) using Auto Layout constraints.
-- Responsive layouts that adapt to different screen sizes.
 - Support for both light and dark mode via system colors.
-- Custom collection view cells for search results and detail sections with clear separation of concerns.
 - Pluggable section-based detail screen that composes header, quote, company info, key stats, and news.

 ### Search Experience

 - Debounced search queries (0.5s) to avoid spamming the API as the user types.
 - Cancellation of in-flight search requests when the query changes.
-- Modern collection-view-based results list with card-style presentation.

 ### Stock Detail Page